 Mule deer get a bad rap.
 Compared to whitetail and antelope, they don’t spook nearly as easily.
 And when spooked, they hop off like cartoon kangaroos.

 I’ve been on elk hunts in Colorado where trophy mule deer stare blankly for five minutes easily within range.
 It’s not always like that.
-Though the hunt didn’t feel like the nearly impossible task of stalking antelope, I was surprised by how often and at what distances bucks would bust.
-I repeatedly had mule deer see me from a few hundred yards away as I tried to rush stalks and cut corners.
+Though the hunt didn’t feel like the nearly impossible task of stalking antelope, I was surprised by how often and at what distances mule deer would bust.
+I repeatedly had bucks see me from a few hundred yards away as I tried to rush stalks and cut corners.

-Hopefully this post shortens the learning curve and helps you find success.
+Hopefully this post shortens your learning curve and helps you find success.
 Take your time.
 Work smarter not harder.
 Have fun.
 Good luck.
 Stu